SimplifyMyCloud/Infrastructure-Engineer-Interview-Kit/homework.md

 ## The requirements:

 * POC architecture diagram of WordPress on GCP that will scale to the usage patterns
-* Documentation of your proposal
+* Documentation of your proposal in a slide deck

 ## The usage patterns: